 Information Security Forum (ISF), a nonprofit association that researches and analyzes security and risk management issues, has noted that many CISOs are reporting the wrong key performance indicators (KPIs) and key risk indicators (KRIs).
 The other aspect that we need to know is relevant IT KRIs and KPIs for CIO, CEO, and Board of Directors.
-In today's blog, we will discuss KRIs and KPIs to provide a better understanding for IT managers.
+In today's blog, we will discuss KRIs and KPIs to provide a better understanding for IT managers using proper risk monitoring and strong cybersecurity controls.

 What are KRIs and KPIs, and how are they different?

 A KRI is a metric for measuring the likelihood that the combined probability of an event and its impact will exceed the organization's risk appetite.
 KRIs are like an early warning system that alerts management when risk exposure exceeds tolerable limits.
 A KPI is a key measurable value that indicates progress toward an intended result or in achieving intended results.
-The measured value of KRI should be able to reflect the negative impact it would have on the organization's KPI.
+The measured value of KRI should be able to reflect the negative impact it would have on the organization's KPI and should be supported by strong security governance.

 What makes a KRI effective?